LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part2-grid.md

 Secondly, for the contour detection we need the contours to be white (have a value of 1) and the background to be black (have a value of 0).

 To reduce noise, we can apply an image filter with a Gaussian Kernel from [ImageFiltering.jl][ImageFiltering.jl].
-In simpler words, every pixel will become a weighted sum of it and its neighbours based on a kernel we give it.
+After this, every pixel will be weighted sum of it and its neighbours based on a kernel we give it.
 The net effect is a blurring of the image.

 [ImageFiltering.jl]: https://juliaimages.org/ImageFiltering.jl/stable/